rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

     'a7' |  +0.00  +0.00  +0.00  +0.00  +0.00  +0.00    -
     Valuation domain: [-1.000; 1.000]

-As a consequence, a **multipartisan primary selection**, computed with a :py:meth:`~digraphs.Digraph.showBestChoiceRecommendation` method,  will keep the complete initial set of eligible candidates and, hence, becomes **ineffective** (see :numref:`ineffectivePrimarySelection` Line 6).
+As a consequence, a **multipartisan primary selection**, computed with a :py:meth:`~digraphs.Digraph.showChoiceRecommendation` method,  will keep the complete initial set of eligible candidates and, hence, becomes **ineffective** (see :numref:`ineffectivePrimarySelection` Line 6).

 .. code-block:: pycon
    :name: ineffectivePrimarySelection